byuitechops/d3-countries/README.md

 ## What does it do?

-**getCountries()**: using the continent selector, parses "countries.csv" for countries in that continent and fills the "countries" object on the script.
+**getCountries()**: Using the continent selector, parses "countries.csv" for countries in that continent and fills the "countries" object on the script.

-**addListeners()**: iterates through the "countries" object and creates click/touch events that toggle the popup window.
+**addListeners()**: Iterates through the "countries" object and creates click/touch events that toggle the popup window.

 **cancel_cancel()**: Prevents the "touch" and "click" events from overlapping and firing twice.